francoiskroll/FramebyFrame/DOCUMENTATION.md

 Please let me know if those instructions do not help.

+> R Session Aborted.
+R encountered a fatal error.

+Try following the instructions above.
+If that does not help, check how much space you have on your hard drive.
+If you do not have a lot (e.g. less than 20 Gb), there is a good chance this is the cause of the problem.
+Try to free > 50 Gb.
+On macos (and probably on Windows too), you can see the free space on your hard drive going down when R runs an intensive operation (Apple logo > About This Mac > Storage).
+So the more space there is, the more R can use to store temporary files.

 > Warnings related to "cairo", such as _failed to load cairo DLL_

 I think these warnings do not impact the output, but if you want to get rid of them, installing `xquartz` on your computer seems to work.
 On Mac: `brew install --cask xquartz` in Terminal.